Suite of services that allows you to send and receive image cash letters (ICLs) electronically.

 Knowledge of the plans outlined here will help ensure continued service during a Federal Reserve Check Services processing disruption.
 During a disruption, Federal Reserve staff will work to ensure the highest possible level of service.
 Successful operations will require both coordination and cooperation between financial institutions and Federal Reserve staff.

-The FedPayments Reporter Service for Check offers Financial Institutions new reporting capabilities for Checks processed by the Federal Reserve Banks.
+The FedPayments Reporter Service for Check offers Financial Institutions reporting capabilities for Checks processed by the Federal Reserve Banks.
 Reports available within the service are delivered to the recipient in encrypted emails.
 Each report available within the service has a unique configuration and scheduling.